Ignite Success: Empower Your Team Now

 Empowerment Strategy #1: Active Listening

 Being truly heard is rare in the workplace.
-Listening leaves your team feeling valued, affirmed, and connected emotionally with you.
-Actively listening is your ability to hear and improve mutual understanding.
+Listening leaves your team feeling valued, affirmed, and emotionally connected to you.
+Active listening is your ability to hear and improve mutual understanding.
 When you actively listen, you pay attention, show interest, suspend judgment, reflect, clarify, summarize, and share to gain clarity and understanding.
 When you listen, you are available to the other person.

 The following video from Simon Sinek is about creating an environment where the other person feels heard.